Colleen A. Rivers

 After graduation, Rebecca started her legal career in Destin, Florida at Miller, Ansley & Stewart, P.A. as a Paralegal.
 Her work centered on criminal defense with knowledge and skills branching into family law, probate, estate planning, guardianships, and wills & trusts.

-Rebecca was an Office Manager and Paralegal at the Stewart Law Firm in Destin, Florida from 2009 through 2013.
+Rebecca was an Office Manager and Paralegal at Stewart Law Firm in Crestview, Florida from 2009 through 2013.
 While at the Stewart Law Firm, she gained extensive knowledge in criminal defense, estate planning, wills, trusts and business law, as well as, training staff and running the daily functions of the firm.

 Rebecca moved to Tallahassee, Florida in 2014 and started working with the Leon County Clerk of Court serving the public, law enforcement, attorneys, judges and the Clerk.
 Rebecca’s duties focused on processing all pleadings, warrants and a variety of other incoming documents related to criminal proceedings.